 Consider this story:

-When Maureen and I observed her relationship with Mike as a system of interconnected parts, where each element in the system sustained another element to contribute to the whole, she realized her generosity had not been free of strings.
+When Maureen and I observed her relationship with Mike as a system of interconnected parts, where each element in the system sustained another element that contributed to the whole, she realized that her generosity had not been free of strings.
 Yes, she wanted him to "grow up" and take care of his own problems, but she also had a fundamental story: "If I don't take care of people, they won't love me."
-So her unconscious motivation was "I need your appreciation;" whereas the message to Mike was, "You can't get along without me."
+Her unconscious motivation was "I need your appreciation," whereas the message to Mike was, "You can't get along without me."

 In actuality, Mike did not lay the whole problem on Maureen.
 He wanted to discuss options in the first call, and when the second car broke down, it wasn't clear to him that it was his car.
 Yes, his name was on the title, but she'd paid for everything and sent him off with a smile.
 Yes, she was angry when he called to tell her it broke down, but would she have been angry if he hadn't called her?
 Hard for him to know.